How Long Does Meth Stay in Your System?

 The body instantly starts to absorb meth as it enters the bloodstream.
 Inside, some methamphetamine may even be transformed into amphetamines.
 The liver and kidneys process both meth and amphetamines.
 They are responsible for filtering the drug from the body through the urinary tract, where it’s eventually expelled from the body.

-Many factors influence how long meth will stay in your system.
+Many factors influence how long meth will stay in your system as well as how long meth will show up on a drug test including the amount of meth used, frequency of use, and the type of drug test being used to detect the drug.
 The speed that meth metabolizes varies for each person, but studies can give us some rough guidelines.
 Research suggests that the half-life of meth is about 12-34 hours.
 However, a person will feel the effects of the drug anywhere from eight to 24 hours after use.
 The concentrations within the blood slowly reduce.
 Consequently, it’s possible for you to feel the effects of meth up to ten days after you use it because it takes that long to leave the body entirely.

 Saliva & Sweat

 Swab tests are becoming an increasingly popular way to check for illegal drug use.
 Since your body is full of fluids, the use of meth will show up in your saliva and sweat.
 When reviewing your saliva, you must understand that the test will show more of the drug and less of the metabolites.
 You can expect a saliva test to be positive for one or two days after use, but some studies show that users have been positive for up to four days after they used crystal meth.